Variation of the particulars or conditions of approval of an approved active constituent

 • a copy of all raw data used to generate the final results.

-For determination of impurities present in the active constituent, reference standards should be prepared for each of the identified impurities, particularly those known to be of toxicological significance, and the concentration of impurities quantitated against their own reference standards
+For the determination of impurities present in the active constituent, reference standards should be prepared for each of the identified impurities, particularly those known to be of toxicological significance, and the concentration of impurities quantitated against their own reference standards.

 The sum of the quantitative level of active constituent and impurities is often referred to as the mass balance.
 Mass balance is an important parameter in the batch analysis to ensure that all major impurities have been detected.
-The mass balance need not add up to exactly 100 per cent, because of the associated errors in the preparation and analysis associated with each analytical procedure; however, the mass balance should be in the range of 98–102 per cent.
+The mass balance need not add up to exactly 100%, because of the associated errors in the preparation and analysis associated with each analytical procedure; however, the mass balance should be in the range of 98% to 102%.

 7. Analytical methods

-You should provide full details of the test methods used for determining the active constituent, all impurities at or above 0.1 per cent and toxicologically significant impurities (at any level) in the active constituent.
+You should provide full details of the test methods used for determining the active constituent, all impurities at or above 0.1% and toxicologically significant impurities (at any level) in the active constituent.
+If there is no change to the methods, you only need to refer to the relevant method identifier including the file and application number under which the method was submitted to and evaluated by APVMA.

 The following information should be included in a written analytical method: